Accessibility statement for Apply for Personal Independence Payment

 How we tested this service

-The service was last tested on 8 December 2023 and was checked for compliance with WCAG 2.2 AA.
+The service was last tested in March 2024 and was checked for compliance with WCAG 2.2 AA.
 The tests were carried out by the Department for Work and Pensions.

 The service was tested using both automated and manual testing.